tederickson/centura-contact/README.md

 # Documentation
 Swagger provides the API documentation.
 Run the application and point a browser at http://localhost:8080/swagger-ui.html

+Please note:
-Please note that version does not have any Swagger annotations.
-Version 2 provides more human friendly documentation.
+* Version 1 does not have any Swagger annotations.
+* Version 2 Swagger annotations provide more human friendly documentation.

 # Test